ivanintelligence/ivanintelligence.github.io/projects/business-finder-assistant/index.md

 <ol start="2">
   <li>
-    Place the dataset in a folder named “data”
+    Create a folder named "data" and place the dataset in it
   </li>
 </ol>